KalyanDataGuy/The-Job-Application-Bottleneck/README.md

 # 📊 1.
-The Job Application Bottleneck: How Data Can Humanize the Hiring Loop
+The Job Application Bottleneck
 Part 1 of Analytical Think Pieces

+How Data Can Humanize the Hiring Loop

 In a world flooded with job applications, the silence after clicking “Apply” has become deafening.
 But what if **data** — not automation alone — could make hiring more transparent, fair, and human?